WorldHealthOrganization/tbsequencing-infrastructure/README.md

 GRANT CREATE ON DATABASE tbkbdb TO rdsiamuser;
 ```

 Rotate the master password via AWS Secrets Manager after the user creation.
+In all cases, the master password is rotated automatically every week.

 ## Setting up redirection
 After successful deployment, the Cloudfront distribution of your website will be available.
 You can retrieve the distribution domain name either from the terraform outputs or from the AWS Web Console by browsing to Cloudfront.
 Share that distribution domain with your IT services, asking them to insert a CNAME record from your chosen domain name to the Cloudfront distribution.

-Share these values with your IT services for a CNAME record insertion.

 ## Filling up secret values
 AWS Secrets have been created by the infrastructure repository.